pushpamahto/Bigbasket-Project2-website/README.md

 # Bigbasket-Project2-website

-INTRODUCTION
+INTRODUCTION :-

 I cloned website of BigBasket.com .
 BigBasket is best online grocery store in India.BigBasket is an online supernarket for all your daily needs.
 This is my individual project by using react.

-FUNCTIONALITIES
+FUNCTIONALITIES :-

-SignIn/SignOut.
+SignIn/SignOut

 Filter

 Dropdown

 SliderCard

 Sorting

 Add to cart

 Remove from card

 Payment page

-TECH STACK
+TECH STACK:-

 React Js

 Chakra-UI

 JavaScript

 React-redux

 CHAKRA UI

 Redux

 npm packages

 SCREENSHORTS